DESTINATIONS · CALABRIA

 Who was Edward Lear and why does the trail bear his name?

-Edward Lear was a nineteenth-century English artist and traveller who described his journey through Calabria in 1847.
-The trail was designed to recreate the route of his historical expedition.
+Edward Lear was a nineteenth-century English artist and traveller who traversed Calabria in 1847.
+The trail's name refers to his accounts and sketches from the area around Bova, Roghudi and the Amendolea valley.

 How do you get to the start of the Sentiero dell'Inglese?